IngmarBitter/defenders/md/Salvation/Baptism.md

 #### Acts 8:14-17 Holy Spirit received in Samaria not during water baptism but after

 !!!
-    14 When the apostles who were at Jerusalem heard that Samaria had welcomed God’s message, they sent Peter and John to them.
+    14 When the apostles who were at Jerusalem heard that Samaria had welcomed God's message, they sent Peter and John to them.
 15 After they went down there, they prayed for them, so the Samaritans might receive the Holy Spirit.
 16 For He had not yet come down on any of them; they had only been baptized in the name of the Lord Jesus.
 17 Then Peter and John laid their hands on them, and they received the Holy Spirit.

 * *obedient-faith:* This passage describes both, water baptism in Jesus's name and receiving of the Holy Spirit, and they are not happening at the same time, resonating with obedient-faith, not baptism-completes-faith.
 Still, it is a strange passage, as it describes the people as believers that received the proper water baptism in Jesus's name but apparently, this did not trigger receiving the Holy Spirit.
 Maybe because their belief was still plagued by doubt and or missing information.
 Then Peter and John preached to them and during the laying on of hands, their faith was firm obedient faith so the Holy Spirit was given.